-Applicants must be current doctoral students in a counseling psychology, clinical psychology, or professional psychology program which requires an internship.
+Applicants must be current doctoral students in a counseling psychology, clinical psychology, or professional psychology APA accredited program which requires an internship.
 It is preferred that applicants be enrolled in an APA accredited doctoral program in counseling or clinical psychology; however, non-accredited programs will be considered.
 Additionally, it is preferred to receive applications from students who have completed their dissertation proposal.

 Prior to the start of the internship, applicants must have successfully completed:

 A minimum equivalent of four semesters of supervised therapy practicum

 A course in counseling theories/psychotherapy